 We love AudioJungle.
 Music there is not free but what we like about this site is that it has thousands of songs from all genres, updated daily.

 Thanks to its search engine are really easy to navigate and, if you find an author you like, chances are that you like his other songs too, so we save a lot of time in finding the right music.

 The price of a standard license to use in our wedding video is $19, which is a bargain compared to how much commercial music licensing costs.

-- Youtube has a good (small one though) audio library from which to download and use music for free.
+Youtube has a good audio library from which to download and use music for free.
 You can search by genre, mood, instruments… and you can even save your favorites for later use.

-So, here you have all the necessary resources to have any problems in this small aspect of your wedding!
+So, here you have all the necessary resources to have any problems with this small aspect of your wedding!

 We will strongly recommend that you take your time to choose the music for this special day and don’t skimp on expenses since the songs provide a big difference in the feelings of the people who are watching the wedding video.

 And, when you look it back in a few years, you will also feel the magic of that moment.

 We recommend also reading our article about music for homemade videos